- CAMPUS LIFE

 The University will allow only students in good financial standing with the University to register for classes.
 This policy will be enforced by the Controller's Office and will include delinquent loans, delinquent receivables, NSF checks, and other financial matters managed by the Controller's Office.

-Students should seek advice from their academic departments in preparing their class schedules; however, each student must assume the responsibility of studying his/her curriculum carefully and should register each semester according to its requirements.
+Students should seek advisement from their academic departments in preparing their class schedules; however, each student must assume the responsibility of studying his/her curriculum carefully and should register each semester according to its requirements.

 Open Registration: The period following Priority Registration and lasting until the Final Schedule Adjustments Deadline.
 All eligible students, including those who did not register during Priority Registration, may register anytime 24 hours/day, 7 days/week during this period.
 Academic Advisors are not always available during this period so students should contact their department to schedule an advising appointment.